fluca1978/fluca1978.github.io/dogs.md

 <br/>

-Me, well, I'm the poor bastard buying food and taking her out in the cold winter mrnings...
+Me, well, I'm the poor bastard buying food and taking her out in the cold winter mornings...
 <br/>
-But, if you carefully observe above, you will notice I placed more than photo about Franzina, and that does mean something, or not?
+But, if you carefully observe above, you will notice I placed more than one photo about Franzina, and that must mean something, or not?